How to Get Rid of Mice in Your House

 Mice are full of disease and just general gross-ness (not a word, should be a word).

 I use neoprene gloves and a mask when dealing with any vermin.
-I’m not a genius with this stuff, but the last thing I want is to get sick from dealing with mouse umm…. “matter.”
+I’m not a genius with this stuff, but the last thing I want is to get sick from dealing with mouse droppings.

-When you are looking to get rid of mice in your house, you will need bait.
+To catch mice you need bait.
 The cheapest way to bait your trap is with some peanut butter.
-I use peanut butter to bait all my traps, No double dipping!
+I use peanut butter to bait all my traps.
+No double dipping!
 You don’t want to be spreading germs back into your peanut butter.

 You won’t need a lot on the trap either; you are trying to lure them in, not feed them forever.

-I have found that a teaspoon or enough to fit on your pinky is good enough.
+I have found that a teaspoon is good enough.

 Easiest and Cheapest Home Made Mouse Trap